DNSheng/Shifty/README.md

 + Writing ciphertext/plaintext output to a new file with a custom name/location.
   + Creating a user prompt/check if that file already exists
 + Modifying the "cls" command to not use system() to make it safer, but to also allow for different OS compatibility.
-+ Description upon opening the program.
-  + Name of program
-  + Command for help menu
-    + Create a help menu
-  + Name of author
 + Include screenshots of the program in README